justagist/panda_simulator/README.md

     roslaunch panda_gazebo panda_world.launch
 ```

 This exposes a variety of ROS topics and services for communicating with and controlling the robot in simulation.
+The robot can also be controlled using the [franka_ros_interface](https://github.com/justagist/franka_ros_interface) and/or [panda_robot](https://github.com/justagist/panda_robot) APIs.

+#### Demos

+Run `roslaunch panda_simulator_examples demo_moveit.launch` to run a demo for testing the moveit planner interface with the simulated robot.

 A demo node 'move_robot.py' is provided demonstrating (i) controlling the robot (ii) retrieving state information of the robot.